LeotardoDaVinci/Texas-Tech-University-LaTeX-Thesis-and-Dissertation-Template/README.md

 and the PDF tagging setup, and editing them risks damage that does not show up until the accessibility check fails, formatting is wrong, or the document cannot compile.
  If something seems to require touching one of them, and it almost never does, the answer is in this README or in `chapters/chapter-style-example.tex`.
-Edit at your own risk, unless you are really good with LaTeX, in which case make it better and put in a request.
+Edit at your own risk.
+If you know your way around LaTeX and see something that could be better, have at it.
+PRs are welcome; if the change materially improves the project, I’ll merge it.

 ## Masters thesis or dissertation?